sumanjs/suman/README.md

     *  Suman server provides ability to store past test results (backdata) and view test results chronologically with browser to look at trends
     *  SQLite database stores testing back-data and gives you credibility because you can easily share test run results with your team

+* <b> Use suman.once.js to run hooks before the test runner starts
+    * these hooks can be used to start the services necessary for any given test file to run successfully

+* <b> Very simple but powerful dependency injection (DI/IoC)</b>
+   *  most useful for injecting values acquired asynchronously, such as successful network connections and database values
+   *  inspired by familiar tools such as Angular and RequireJS
+   *  load any core/"built-in" Node.js module by name
+   *  DI is used throughout the library, and relieves the burden on the developer to remember order of parameters
+   *  Inject network values, test dependencies and library dependencies
+       * the truth is, once you have more than 3 or 4 dependencies (params to a function), it's easier to design the API to inject them rather than deal with contingincies, which is why Angular and RequireJS, while having often many more than 5 params use DI, as well as Suman

 * <b> Test runner tuning </b>
     *  Add contraints to prevent any given pair of tests from running at the same time